-Caring for multiple elders at once may be inevitable, so being prepared and knowing all your options will ensure that your loved ones are well taken care of, while avoiding detrimental caregiving stress.
+Being a caregiver to an aging parent or grandparent and perhaps caring for multiple elders at once may be inevitable, so being prepared and knowing all your options will ensure that your loved ones are well taken care of, while avoiding detrimental caregiving stress.
 During this time of pandemic, a trusted Amada Senior Care advisor would be happy to explain care options and funding resources available to you or a loved one, even if you’re not a current client.
 We’re here to help at 1-877-442-6232 or info@AmadaSeniorCare.com.

 While it may be difficult to have “the talk” with aging parents, it is an important conversation that can save a lot of hassle and stress in the long run.
 Take advantage of this pandemic period to spur a conversation with family members about aging loved ones.
 While planning for the future, be sure to discuss financial needs, caregiving options, and the wishes of the aging seniors in your life.
 Each senior loved one should have an advance directive – a formal document stating their medical wishes in a life-threatening health situation – and establishing who has power of attorney in a situation where the senior can no longer make decisions.
 Talk to your aging loved ones about their preferences for in-home care or community care.